ileevq/Data_Analysis_Portfolio/Video_Game_Sales/README.md

 In this project, I took a dataset from [Kaggle.com](https://www.kaggle.com/datasets/gregorut/videogamesales) and decided to address three business questions created using AI.
-I will visualize the data at the end.\
+I will visualize basic data using Power BI.\
 Below, I will outline these business tasks.

 ![vgsviz](https://github.com/user-attachments/assets/1e984009-f9e1-4dad-a486-64d4522a7fd2)